exasol/github-keeper/README.md

 ## Usage

-in the github-keeper directory run:
+In the github-keeper directory run:

 ```shell
 go run .